George Floyd (American football): Collegiate career

-Floyd's first start with the EKU Colonels came as a freshman against the Murray State Racers at roverback, where he led the defense with twelve tackles and was named an honorable mention for OVC Defensive Player of the Week (DPOW).
+Floyd's first start with the EKU Colonels came as a freshman against the Murray State Racers at roverback, where he led the defense with twelve tackles.
 He finished the season with twenty-six tackles, eighth most on the team, with four tackles for loss (TFLs) and one fumble recovery as the Colonels finished with an 8–2 record.
 The team's eight wins tied a school record for most wins in a season.

-In Floyd's sophomore year, he had a three-interception game against Austin Peay in a 35–10 EKU victory in September, and, against Jackson State in November, had sixteen tackles, one interception and one fumble recovery.
+In Floyd's sophomore year, he had a three-interception game against Austin Peay in a 35–10 EKU victory in September.
+Against Jackson State in November, he had sixteen tackles, one interception and one fumble recovery.
 The Colonels finished with an 11–2 record and defeated the Lehigh Engineers 30–7 to win the 1979 NCAA Division I-AA football championship, the first in EKU's history.
-He was named Second-team All-OVC, and led the conference with thirteen punt returns and seven interceptions.
-He started every game, his sixty-eight tackles were fourth-most on the Colonels, and he led the team with four fumble recoveries.
+After the season, head football coaches in the conference named him to the second-team All-OVC, composed of the second-best players at every position in the conference.
+Floyd led the OVC with thirteen punt returns and seven interceptions.
+He started every game, his sixty-eight tackles were fourth-most on the Colonels and he led the team with four fumble recoveries.

 Before the 1980 season, OVC football head coaches voted Floyd to the preseason All-OVC Team.
 In a game against Youngstown State Floyd returned an interception one hundred yards, tying a conference record, and scored a touchdown.
-Floyd shared OVC DPOW honors for a game against the Western Kentucky Hilltoppers in which he had thirteen tackles.
-He won OVC Defensive Player of the Year, made the OVC All-Conference first-team, and was named a Kodak and an Associated Press All-American as the Colonels finished with a 10–3 record and lost to the Boise State Broncos in the championship game 31–29.
+He won OVC Defensive Player of the Year, made the OVC All-Conference first-team, and was named a Kodak and an Associated Press All-American (an honor given annually to the best college football players in the United States at their respective positions) as the Colonels finished with a 10–3 record and lost to the Boise State Broncos in the championship game 31–29.
 He finished the regular season tied for most interceptions in the OVC, with five, and finished with sixty-three tackles, seven TFLs and one fumble recovery.
 On special teams, Floyd returned 17 punts for 142 yards.